How I doubled traffic to my website

 Please note that this article contains affiliate links.
 You can read my full disclosure at the bottom of the page.

 10 Things I did to grow my blog’s traffic

-1. Learned how to SEO (Search engine optimization)
+1. Learned how to master SEO (Search engine optimization)

 By far, the most useful tip I can give you is to learn how to do SEO.
 I’ve been blogging since 2010 so I read every article I could find.
 I absorbed and implemented the info right away.
 So, now I know it like the back of my hand.